Skill Format Specification

 - Reference: `references/relevant-guide.md`

-### Step 2: Phase Name
+### Phase 2: Phase Name

 - Action items for this phase